Tips for Packing & Storing Beloved Stuffed Animals

 While receiving blankets are quite lightweight, you may want a heavier blanket to ensure that baby is kept warm enough.
 Especially if your room temperature is below 65 degrees, your baby may need the extra warmth.
 You may even want a quilt style blanket with several layers of fabric stitched together.
 Thicker blankets are also nice as playmats for tummy time, because they help insulate and cushion your baby from a hard floor or irritating carpet.
 Remember, babies should not sleep with loose blankets unattended.
 The blanket may cover the baby’s face and newborns lack the strength and coordination needed to remove the blanket.

 Rattles are a great toy for newborns, as it helps them develop their vision and attention.
 Baby’s vision isn’t fully developed at birth, so a toy that makes a noise catches their attention and makes them look toward the sound.
 It’s best if rattles or other sound making toys for newborns are soft, since hard materials can injure baby if dropped.
-You can use toys that make a variety of sounds, as a diverse range of sensory input can help their brains develop.
-Soft toys with crinkly material inside can also be a good source of sensory play!

 When a baby starts to fuss, sometimes a pacifier or other soothing toy is the best option.
 The sucking reflex appears even before birth, while baby is still in the womb.
 It’s one of baby’s most powerful calming behaviors, and has been shown to lower heart rate and blood pressure.
 Babies suck to nurse, but they’ll also suck when full, as a means of self-soothing.
 They may suck on their fingers or on toys.
 Providing your baby with a toy specifically designed for this behavior is the perfect way to help them.
 Pacifiers should be comfortable to baby’s gums, and it’s best if they’re machine washable.
 A pacifier holding toy can help keep the pacifier nearby at all times, too.